 At that time, Alfa Romeo had already come to an agreement with the renowned design studio Bertone.
 The specialists from the two companies wanted to create a luxurious, 2+2, higher-end coupé.
 You could say that Alfa Romeo wanted to have a flagship for the model range that would properly represent the brand name around the world.

-The project budget was not especially high.
-Although classic Alfa Romeo coupés had rear-wheel drive, they switched to front-wheel drive once the famous Italian brand moved into the hands of the Fiat Group.
-The Alfa Romeo Bella, which was developed on the Alfa Romeo 166 platform, was no exception.
+The project budget was relatively modest.
+The classic Alfa Romeo coupés, traditionally associated with rear-wheel drive, made a switch to front-wheel drive when the iconic Italian brand was acquired by the Fiat Group.
+Consistent with this change, the Alfa Romeo Bella, designed on the basis of the Alfa Romeo 166 platform, was also a front-wheel drive vehicle.